CCExtractor/website/content/public/gsoc/repository_quick_install.md

 # Quick Installation Guide

 This is a guide for deploying repository on a single instance.
-For that we\'ll use Amazon EC2 Instance with Linux AMI 2015.03.
+For that we'll use Amazon EC2 Instance with Linux AMI 2015.03.
 Make sure that you opened 80, 22 and 3030 TCP ports, they will be used for Web access, SSH and to connect tv tuners.